lydstyl/191214-profileAnonymifier/README.md

 1/ Create a .env file in the root folder

-It must contain your Linkdein email, password and the profile name (the profil name in the public profile url) like so :
+It must contain your Linkdein email and password like so :

 EMAIL='your@mail.com'
 PASSWORD='your password'
-PROFIL='gabrielbrun'

 2/ npm i

-3/ npm start
+3/ PROFILE='profileId' npm start (you get the profileId from the public profile url)

 4/ you should now have your Word .docx in the profiles folder